 *FreeTime Unlimited is a subscription service geared towards children ages 3 to 12.
 Parents set up an individual profile for each child and specify their ages.
 It’s free for the first year but you will have to pay a monthly fee thereafter.
 As an Amazon Prime Amazon Prime member, I’m currently paying less than $3.00 per month per child.
 When you think of the price of books, it pays for itself almost immediately.
 FreeTime Unlimited includes access to kid-friendly books, movies, TV shows, educational apps, and games.

-My son, a second-grader, has begun to read for fun (and not because he has to do it).
+I purchased the Kindle Fire Kids Edition for my son when he was a second-grader and had begun to read for fun (and not because he has to do it).
 After a year of bringing home Big Nate books from the school library, we discovered the entire series preloaded onto his Kindle.
 When his teacher assigned him a research paper on tigers, I downloaded three books in a matter of seconds.
-And he’s finally old enough to read the Harry Potter series with me, also on his Kindle.
+And he was finally old enough to read the Harry Potter series, he could also do that on his Kindle.

 Unlike Apple devices, parents can pre-set time limits for their children: how long they can use the Kindle, when they can start playing in the morning, and when it shuts itself off at night.